StegVerse-Labs/continuity-vault-kit/GETTING_STARTED.md

 ## Step 1 — Create Your Personal Vault

+## 📱 Using an iPhone or iPad?

+If you're managing your KnowledgeVault from the **Files app on iOS/iPadOS**, read this before updating your vault with a new release:

+👉 See **docs/IOS_VAULT_UPDATE_GUIDE.md**

+It explains how to safely update the vault structure **without overwriting your personal notes, records, or media**.

 1. Download this repository as a ZIP
 2. Extract it into a private location such as:
    - iCloud Drive / KnowledgeVault